trulience/public/reactjs/trulience-ai/README.md

 REACT_APP_TRULIENCE_AVATAR_ID=XXXXXXXXXXXXXXXXXXXX
 REACT_APP_TRULIENCE_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```
 Note: You can find your authorisation token under *Account* when logged into [Trulience](https://www.trulience.com).
-Each avatar has its own avatar ID which is available once your avatar has been created.
+Each avatar has its own avatar ID which is made available to you once your avatar has been created.

 Build and run the app using:
 ```